 Before formatting external hard drives, backup all important data that you are going to format.
-Most external hard devices come with backup software that will make process much easier to do.
-If you have documents, music, photos saved elsewhere on computer then make sure you have copied all stuff before formatting.
+Most external hard devices come with backup software that will make the process much easier to do.
+If you have documents, music, photos saved elsewhere on the computer then make sure you have copied all stuff before formatting.
 Remember once all the data get formatted, it will not be recovered at any cost.

 File System Explained:

-Various operating systems like Mac, Windows, Linux and OS X have different file systems to organize and store digital information.
+Various operating systems like Mac, Windows, Linux, and OS X have different file systems to organize and store digital information.
 The most popular file systems are as discussed below:

-ExFAT (Extended File Allocated Table): It is quite similar to FAT32 and is less commonly used.
+- ExFAT (Extended File Allocated Table): It is quite similar to FAT32 and is less commonly used.
 ExFAT can store up to 4GB files which make it perfect for flash drives.
 ExFat formatted drives can be read and written by OS X and Windows.

 - HFS Plus (Hierarchical File System): It is developed by Apple Inc. It serves as the primary file system of OS X and also known as Mac OS Extended.
 For those who are operating Windows on Mac with Boot Camp, they can read HFS plus hard drives but can't write to them.
 However, third-party tools like Paragon HFS+ assist the users to write and read to HFS+ drives.
 HFS plus offers 8 EiB maximum file size and volume size.